 - Intracytoplasmic sperm injection (ICSI): A single sperm is injected into an egg to achieve fertilization during an IVF procedure.
 The likelihood of fertilization improves significantly for men with low sperm concentrations.

-- Assisted hatching: The embryologist opens a small hole in the outer membrane of the embryo, known as the zona pellucid.
+- Assisted hatching : The embryologist opens a small hole in the outer membrane of the embryo, known as the zona pellucid.
 The opening improves the ability of the embryo to implant into the uterine lining.
-This improves the chances that the embryo will implant at, or attach to, the wall of the uterus.
-This may be used if IVF has not been effective, if there has been poor embryo growth rate, and if the woman is older.
-In some women, and especially with age, the membrane becomes harder.
+This improves the chances that the embryo will implant at or attach to the wall of the uterus.
+This may be used if IVF has not been effective, if there has been poor embryo growth rate and if the woman is of advanced maternal age.
+In some women and especially with age, the membrane becomes harder.
 This can make it difficult for the embryo to implant.

 - Electric or vibratory stimulation to achieve ejaculation : Ejaculation is achieved with electric or vibratory stimulation.
 This can help a man who cannot ejaculate normally, for example, because of a spinal cord injury.

 Surgical sperm aspiration : The sperm is removed from part of the male reproductive tract, such as the vas deferens, testicle, or epididymis.